-19. No above ground development in a particular construction phase shall take place until details of external materials to the compressor units, vent stacks and buildings have been submitted to and approved in writing by the Local Planning Authority.
+19. No above ground development in a particular construction phase (relating to the following pieces of plant/buildings) shall take place until details of external materials to the compressor units, vent stacks, gas cleaning equipment and site office have been submitted to and approved in writing by the Local Planning Authority.
 The details submitted for approval shall include the name of the manufacturer, the product type, colour (using BS4800) and reference number.
-The development shall not be carried out except in accordance with the approved details.
+The development of each piece of plant/building shall not be carried out except in accordance with the approved details.